Some Of The Exoplanets Discovered By Kepler Space Telescope Might Be False Positives

 — Damion Frye (@fryedaddy) May 12, 2018

-The researchers specifically analyzed the exoplanet Kepler 452b, which was discovered in 2015 and thought to be an “older cousin” or “older brother” to Earth, but was one of the exoplanets confirmed via statistical formulas, as opposed to observations from a second telescope.
+The researchers specifically analyzed the exoplanet Kepler 452b, which was discovered in 2015 and was thought to be an “older cousin” or “older brother” to Earth, but was one of the exoplanets confirmed via statistical formulas, as opposed to observations from a second telescope.
 With potential instrument errors figured into the equation, the researchers estimate that there’s a 16 to 92 percent chance that Kepler 452b is a planet — well below the 99 percent requirement for Kepler exoplanet confirmation, despite the high upside.

 All told, the study authors believe that about nine out of 10 Kepler Space Telescope exoplanets are legitimate, with the rest potentially being false positives, assuming all candidates are similar to Kepler 452b.
-This could be further corroborated by NASA’s recently launched Transiting Exoplanet Survey Satellite (TESS), but as Outer Places noted, the best form of corroboration might come from the James Webb Space Telescope, which is not expected to launch until 2020 at the earliest.
+This could be further corroborated by NASA’s recently launched Transiting Exoplanet Survey Satellite (TESS), but, as Outer Places noted, the best form of corroboration might come from the James Webb Space Telescope, which is not expected to launch until 2020 at the earliest.